Penys/MoveMaster95/README.md

 5. Start app
 * Now you can start using MoveMaster95 application.
 ## Built With
 * Android Studio
+* Git for version control
 * WhatsApp - for messaging
 ## License
 This project is licensed under the Open Source License.
 ## Acknowledgments